 Even after you determine what’s going on with your dog licking floor areas continuously, this doesn’t mean that your dog will stop immediately.
 This applies especially if your dog is licking the floor, carpet, or furniture as an obsessive or compulsive habit.

 If you don’t have time to keep your floors sparkling clean, or if you have small children at home who fill the floor with toys and scraps of food every time you look away, your dog licking the floor could cause it to ingest a small toy part of a food object that is dangerous or poisonous to your pet.
-This list includes grapes, chocolate chips, or sugar-free candies and gums that contain the sweetener Xylitol.
+This list of foods that dogs can’t eat includes grapes, chocolate chips, or sugar-free candies and gums that contain the sweetener Xylitol.

 If a smaller dog swallows something that’s hard plastic, such as a small button or toy part, it might become stuck in the dog’s intestines and require surgery to remove.
 If this happens, you’ll find that your dog will not be able to eat and display other distress symptoms.